a-sit-plus/cidre/README.md

 - Supernetting helpers (absolute and relative)
 - Some more comprehensive tests, covering subnetting and supernetting
 - As required/sensible, once API is stable, and tests are comprehensive: performance optimization
-- Even More comprehensive tests and benchmarks, ensuring optimizations are not misguided and indeed improve performance
+- Even more comprehensive tests and benchmarks, ensuring optimizations are not misguided and indeed improve performance

 Note that the API is still subject to subtle changes and the inner workings may be completely overhauled at some point, if deemed sensible.